Arab Socialist Ba'ath Party – Syria Region: Military Bureau

-The Military Bureau, which succeeded the Military Committee, oversees the Syrian armed forces.
-Shortly after the 8 March Revolution, the Military Committee became the supreme authority in military affairs.
-The party has a parallel structure within the Syrian armed forces.
-The military and civilian sectors only meet at the regional level, as the military sector is represented in the Central Command and sends delegates to general congresses.
-The military sector is divided into branches, which operate at the battalion level.
-The head of a military party branch is called a tawjihi, or guide.
+The Military Bureau, which succeeded the Military Committee, oversaw the Syrian Armed Forces.
+Shortly after the 8 March Coup, the Military Committee created National Council for the Revolutionary Command (NCRC) and became the supreme authority in military affairs.
+The party had a parallel structure within the Syrian armed forces.
+The military and civilian sectors only met at the regional level, as the military sector is represented in the Central Command and sends delegates to general congresses.
+The military sector was divided into branches, which operated at the battalion level.
+The head of a military party branch was called a tawjihi, or guide.

 In 1963, the Military Committee established the Military Organisation, which consisted of 12 branches resembling their civilian counterparts.
 The Military Organisation was led by a Central Committee, which represented the Military Committee.
 These new institutions were established to stop the civilian faction meddling in the affairs of the Military Committee.
 The Military Organisation met with the other branches through the Military Committee, which was represented at the Regional and National Congresses and Commands.
 The Military Organisation was a very secretive body.
 Members were sworn not to divulge any information about the organisation to officers who were not members in order to strengthen the Military Committee's hold on the military.
 In June 1964, it was decided that no new members would be admitted to the organisation.
 The Military Committee was built on a democratic framework, and a Military Organization Congress was held to elect the members of the Military Committee.
 Only one congress was ever held.

 The lack of a democratic framework led to internal divisions within the Military Organisation among the rank-and-file.
 Tension within the organisation increased, and became apparent when Muhammad Umran was dismissed from the Military Committee.
 Some rank-and-file members presented a petition to the Regional Congress which called for the democratisation of the Military Organisation.
 The National Command, represented by Munif al-Razzaz, did not realise the importance of this petition before Salah Jadid suppressed it.
 The Military Committee decided to reform, and the Regional Congress passed a resolution which made the Military Organisation responsible to the Military Bureau of the Central Command, which was only responsible for military affairs.